 During the first year of the Pediatric Gastroenterology, Hepatology and Nutrition Fellowship, fellows focus primarily on clinical training.
 Patient care takes place in both inpatient and outpatient settings.

-A critical part of a fellow’s clinical training is the outpatient experience.
-For this experience, fellows are required to attend a continuity clinic one-half day each week during which time they see gastroenterology patients they can follow through the entire three years of training.
-Patient continuity is stressed as part of the fellow’s education.
-The faculty members of the Division of Pediatric Gastroenterology and Nutrition provide oversight at this clinic as attending physicians.
+A vital part of clinical training is outpatient service.
+Fellows are required to attend a continuity clinic one-half day each week during which time they see gastroenterology patients that they can follow through the entire three years of training.
+Patient continuity is stressed as part of each fellows’ education.
+Faculty members of the Division of Pediatric Gastroenterology and Nutrition provide oversight at this clinic as attending physicians.

-While on the clinical inpatient service, the fellow will perform daily rounds with the attending physician.
-The fellow will function in the role of attending when relating to house staff providing:
+While on clinical inpatient service, fellows perform daily rounds with attending physicians.
+Fellows function in the role of attending when relating to house staff providing:

 - Relevant articles about interesting cases

 - Supervision in developing differential diagnoses, problem oriented lists and care plans